bruceravel/DnDthings/docs/distant_moon/chapter3.rst

 That will not preclude getting a parasite, but it will preclude being a party to the conversation with Oon For.

 The most prominent feature when the party walks in is the 6 foot tall stack of at least 12 rings.
 Could be thirteen or fourteen depending on how deep the mulch covering the entire floor is.
-This is a Oon For.
+This is Oon For.
 Oon For currently is not on top of its ambulatory ring, so it cannot move from it's spot about 5 feet from the catwalk.
 It has a weird manipulation ring which has three 10 foot long, spindly, woody,